Are Lilies Poisonous to Cats? Absolutely

 Why are lilies poisonous to cats?

-As Litter-Robot resident veterinarian Dr. Justine Lee points out in her post about the top 10 poisons that land cats in the emergency vet, cats are at a higher risk of poisoning because they have an altered liver metabolism.
+As pointed out in our post about the top 10 poisons that land cats at the emergency vet, cats are at a higher risk of poisoning because they have an altered liver metabolism.

 Ingesting as little as two petals or leaves can result in severe, potentially irreversible acute kidney failure in your cat.